nmagal/modality_drop_for_colearning/README.md

 # Negative to Positive Co-learning with Aggressive Modality Dropout

-This repo contains the code used in the research project [Negative Co-learning to Positive Co-learning with Aggresive Modality Drop](https://drive.google.com/file/d/1bwqcazWJhACQkEVYfpYC_pG_IeetzBvR/view).
+This repo contains the code used in the research project [Negative Co-learning to Positive Co-learning with Aggressive Modality Drop](https://drive.google.com/file/d/1bwqcazWJhACQkEVYfpYC_pG_IeetzBvR/view).
 We find that by using aggressive modality dropout we are able to reverse negative co-learning (NCL) to positive co-learning